KingGerry01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 esreveR - Write a script that reverse its input
 DJ Cut Killer - Write a script that displays all users and their home directories, sorted by users Empty casks makes the most noise - Write a command that finds all empty files and directories in the current directory and all sub-directories
+A gif is worth ten thousands words - that lists all the files with a .gif extension in the current directory and all its sub-directories